rdmmf/GS15-coffre-fort-num/readme.md

 ## Features
 - Secure storage of sensitive information
 - User authentication and authorization
-- Data encryption
+- Data encryption using the cobra algorithm
-- Easy-to-use interface
+- CLI TOOL
-- Backup and restore functionality

 ## Installation
 1. Clone the repository: